isomerpages/moe-commonwealthsec/_confident-learner/Humanities.md

 world.</p>
 <p></p>
 <p>As part of the curriculum, Commonwealthians engage in experiential learning
-through activities such as History Investigation projects, Geographical Investigation fieldwork, and learning journeys to sites of historical and geographical significance, where they apply inquiry skills to better understand real-world issues.
+through activities such as Historical Investigation projects, Geographical Investigation fieldwork, and learning journeys to sites of historical and geographical significance, where they apply inquiry skills to better understand real-world issues.
 Within our Elements of Business Skills (EBS) subject,